Ak0p/infra/README.md

 Any new service will need to be added to this network in order for Traefik to work.

 If a container needs to be part of another network as well the following label will need to be added: `traefik.docker.network=proxy`.

+## Backup

+Restic is set up to back up all docker containers that are using bindings into the `restic_backup_location` directory.

+## Container Updates

+Watchtower is set up to autoupdate all containers but CloudflareDDNS.